 Taipei, Capital of Taiwan

-Taiwan (or the Republic of China) is the absolute antithesis of Mongolia, from where I've just come.
+Taiwan (or the Republic of China or Formosa) is the absolute antithesis of Mongolia, from where I've just come.
 Taiwan is a modern, really densely populated. affluent island.
+(There are 167 others in the Taiwan archipelago, but they are all mostly tiny).
 It is heaving with traffic, queues of motor bikes waiting at traffic lights, neon signs winking behind them.
 My hotel is on the main street, lined with trees and designer shops.
 Now this really could compete with Bond Street.
-I have a (very misty) view of the two famous towers, 101 and The Station from my room, where I'm sitting eating scrummily tangy Asian pears, that look like apples.
+I have a (very misty) view of the two famous towers, 101 and The Station, from my room, where I'm sitting eating scrummily tangy Asian pears, which look like apples.

 And I'm obviously going to have to get used to these Japanese toilets.
 I experimented with the buttons on this one.
 I was fascinated by the little rod that whirred out into the centre of the bowl, but only just got my face out of the way in time.
 Fortunately, the wall got soaked instead of me.